Carey Hart: Career

 In 2004, Hart and John Huntington opened Hart & Huntington Tattoo Company in Las Vegas.
-The A&E network followed Hart and the workings of the shop on the reality show Inked.
+A&E network followed Hart and the workings of the shop on the reality show Inked.
 Hart and Huntington Tattoo Company also launched a clothing line based on the designs of the artists at the store.
 With H&H's expansion, the clothing line is now based on the tattoo/action sports lifestyle and culture.
 Soon after the opening of the Las Vegas store, John Huntington sold his 48 percent ownership back to Hart.
 In 2006, Huntington filed a lawsuit against Carey, alleging he owed large amounts of money for his trademark and likeness.
-Hart reportedly hired high-profile Las Vegas attorney Gene Porter to resolve the case through a mediation settlement, which was in turn successful.
+Hart reportedly hired high-profile Las Vegas attorney Gene Porter to resolve the case through mediation, which was ultimately successful.

 In 2005 Hart was the host for ABC's Live's X Games FMX coverage and was a cast member on the fifth season of the VH1 reality show The Surreal Life.
 In 2006, two Hart & Huntington Tattoo Company stores opened in Hawaii and Cabo.
 Hart again took part in Gumball 3000, which saw the drivers race from London to Los Angeles.

-In 2007, Hart formed his first Supercross team, the H&H/Rockstar Moto Team, which included him as a team rider, Hart finished 12th in 2007 AMA Supermoto Series.
+In 2007, Hart formed his first supercross team, the H&H/Rockstar Moto Team, which included him as a team rider, Hart finished 12th in 2007 AMA Supermoto Series.
 Kenny Watson has been team manager from the beginning.
-In 2011, Hart welcomed a new title sponsor Dodge Motorsports who entered the Supercross space for the first time.
-It was also in 2007 that the Hart & Huntington Orlando store was opened in Universal CityWalk.
+In 2011, Hart welcomed a new title sponsor Dodge Motorsports, which allowed him to enter the Supercross space for the first time.
+It was also in 2007 that the Hart & Huntington Orlando store was opened in the Universal CityWalk complex.

 In July 2008, Hart teamed up with Cory McCormack, Jason Giambi, Benji Madden and Joel Madden to create Las Vegas nightclub "Wasted Space".
 The club was designed by Hart, McCormack and Zeff Design.
 Wasted Space was voted Best New Bar in Vegas 2008.
 Also in 2008, Hart released "Inked: The book" which covered individuals stories behind their tattoos, including Carey's own story and his father's Tom Hart.
 In late 2008 Hart & Huntington's Cabo store was closed.

 In 2009, Hart teamed up with Premiere MotorSports Group (PMG) to launch the Hart and Huntington Off-Road team which is a Short Course Truck Team led by Ryan Busnardo, Nick Kilian and Scot Demmer.
 Hart became attracted to the sport previously from being a fan of CORR (Championship Off-Road Racing Series) which ended in 2008.
 Hart and Huntington Off-Road secured over 40 podium finishes.
 Hart competed in the Lucas Oil Off Road Racing Series driving for the Team in the Unlimited 2 category (known in the past as a PRO 2), finishing 6th in Lucas Oil Off Road Racing Series and was nominated "Rookie of the Year" in LOORR Series.